boxmls/boxmls.github.io/docs/apps/mls-api.md

 * The service which manages all MLS configurations.
 * All MLS configurations should be stored in `yaml` format at the own private repository.
 [Here](https://github.com/boxmls/config-example) you can find an example of MLS configurations.
-* On every update of MLS configuration, the data must be re-indexed.
-To (re)index Elasticsearch data, run `grunt index`.
+* Indexing MLS configuration proceeds automatically on container start.
+On every update of MLS configuration, the data must be re-indexed, so to (re)index Elasticsearch data, restart the container.

 ## OpenSource codebase